Sunshine Coast, BC: Things to Do and See

 Secret Cove and Smugglers Cove

-Secret Cove is home to Buccaneer Marina for those with boats and Smugglers Cove is a delight for those with feet!
-This spot always comes highly recommended by locals for the easy hike with stunning views.
+Secret Cove is home to Buccaneer Marina for boats, and Smugglers Cove is a delight for those with feet!

 Smugglers Cove | Sunshine Coast BC